Kogi State Polytechnic

-Kogi State Polytechnic was established in 1993, and is located in Lokoja, Kogi State, Nigeria.
-It is owned and operated by Kogi State.
+Kogi State Polytechnic was established in 1993, and is located along Lokoja/Abuja Expressway, Lokoja, Kogi State, Nigeria.
+It is owned and operated by Kogi State Government.

 As of 2007 it was accredited by the National Board for Technical Education (NBTE) to give certificates in Art and printing, Business, Engineering, Finance and Science Computing at the National Diploma and Higher National Diploma levels.